-The information that follows comes from a legal opinion prepared by David H. Hill, C.M., Q.C of Perley-Robertson, Hill & McDougall.
+The information that follows comes from a legal opinion prepared by David H. Hill, C.M., Q.C of Perley-Robertson, Hill & McDougall in 2008.
 It was commissioned by the former Ontario Tobacco-Free Network, a provincial interagency network consisting of the Canadian Cancer Society, Ontario Division, the Heart and Stroke Foundation of Ontario and the Lung Association, with input from the Non-Smokers’ Rights Association.

 As this section represents our interpretation of the legal opinion, and does not address all of the issues raised in the opinion, it should be used for informational purposes only.
 If you are planning to implement a no-smoking policy, it is recommended that the complete legal opinion be reviewed.
 It is also recommended that housing co-operative corporations dealing with specific legal questions on this matter seek independent legal advice.